gperdrizet/logkeep/SETUP.md

 - Check dashboard for status
 - Verify entry in GitHub Logseq repo

-## GitHub Personal Access Token Setup
+## GitHub Personal Access Token setup

 Your users (and you) will need a GitHub PAT: